-Most senior executives have assessed that their workforce is operating at only 60% to 65% of their potential.
+Most senior executives have assessed that their workforce is operating at only 60% to 65% of its potential.

 Ken Blanchard Companies